 Again, part of the political decision is how much risk you want to accept in deploying a military capability.
 That’s a political decision, not an operational decision.
 An operational decision would be to rely on means of deterrence other than missile defence.

 So you can logically make deployments prior to that, it’s just that you are accepting a higher level of risk.
 Your risk is lower the further ahead you are in your test program successfully, before you make that announcement to deploy.
-So the decision was made to accept a lot of risk early in the program around 2004 and to go forward with the early deployments by 2004, and that was a remarkably short time; but, right upfront, they said that they knew they were not going to have enough time to fully test the system by then, yet they were going to accept the risk.
+The decision was made to accept a lot of risk early in the program around 2004 and to go forward with the early deployments by 2004, and that was a remarkably short time; but, right upfront, the administration said that they knew they were not going to have enough time to fully test the system by then, yet they were going to accept the risk.
 That risk has been going down over the years as more and more testing occurs.

 There is not really a friction at that level.
 The friction, if there is one, would occur at the Secretary of Defense (Sec.
 Def.) level, because my predecessors and myself, we were bound to: 1) report everything as truthfully as we possible could and 2) to make proposals and recommendations, and to execute the program that was under the constraints given to us.
 Those constraints were set not only by Congress and funding, but also the President, and through the President, the Sec.
 Def.